Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning

-\texttt{KG\mbox{-}R1} casts KG-RAG as a multi-turn interaction with a KG interface (KG retrieval server).
+\framework{} casts KG-RAG as a multi-turn interaction with a KG interface (KG query server).
 We prioritize two design principles.
 First, we design a \emph{single-agent} architecture that simplifies deployment and enables efficient, low-cost inference.
-Second, we build a \emph{schema-agnostic} KG retrieval server that avoids KG-specific assumptions and remains portable across varied KGs.
-Given a KGQA dataset \(D=\{(q,G,A_q)\}\), we set up a KG retrieval server and a \texttt{KG-R1} agent.
+Second, we build a \emph{schema-agnostic} KG retrieval server that avoids KG-specific assumptions and remains portable across different KGs.
+Given a KGQA dataset \(D=\{(q,G,A_q)\}\), we set up a KG retrieval server and a \framework{} agent.

-\textbf{KG retrieval server.} The server hosts the knowledge graph \(G\) and provides a set of retrieval actions \(a \in \ActSet\) that enable graph traversal through 1-hop operations:
+\textbf{KG Query Server.} The server hosts the knowledge graph \(G\) and provides a set of retrieval actions \(a \in \ActSet\) that enable graph traversal through 1-hop operations: